Website Navigation

 • Special Non-Degree Seeking Students are taking courses for enrichment or other special purposes.
 Students in this category must be high school graduates and provide evidence that they are eligible to take college-level courses at Xavier.
 Students in this category may accumulate a maximum of eighteen semester hours.

-To apply for admission as a non-degree-seeking student, you must submit the following to the Office of Admissions:
+To apply for admission as a non-degree seeking student you must submit the following to the Office of the Admissions:

 • Completed application with the application fee